achak47/edushare/README.md

 Test the app live at https://edushare-frontend.herokuapp.com/ This is the front end of the web app .
 This is made by react and distributed over a lot of files .
-The main Page is App.js and Home.js.Several Routes are set here .
-From the app.js the
+The main Page is App.js and Home.js,Several Routes are set here .
+In the app.js Signin , Register and Home pages are set and an user is reverted to the home if and only if s/he provides the correct details which is checked by the database through backend .
+All the main code files are present in the src folder .